-We talked to Naum Berestetsky, Co-founder and CEO of LYNX.io about how their system will substitute this easy to copy a hand-written signature and will secure it on a cloud service, and here is what he said about it.
+Naum Berestetsky of LYNX.io tells us about how their system will substitute this easy-to-copy hand-written signature and will secure it on the cloud.

 First of all, how are you and your family doing in these COVID-19 times?